Diego-Fabbri/Multiple_Item_Capacitated_Lot_Sizing_Problem_-CLSP/README.md

 - Item-specific setup costs, holding costs, and a shared per-period production capacity

 These parameters (`d`, `K`, `c`, `h`, `C`) can be freely modified to test other scenarios.

-## License

-No license has been specified for this repository.
-Please contact the author before reusing this code for purposes beyond personal study or reference.